PradhanJyo/Module-05/README.md

 -Sorts the integers in ascending order and saves it in Stack.

--Displays the unsorted and sorted lists.
+-Displays the unsorted and sorted Stack .

 ## Installation and Usage
 Prerequisites: